Arrondissements of the Mayenne department: History

 In 1800 the arrondissements of Laval, Château-Gontier and Mayenne were established.
 The arrondissement of Château-Gontier was disbanded in 1926, and restored in 1942.
-On 1 January 2019, the commune of Château-Gontier were disbanded and establish the new commune of Château-Gontier-sur-Mayenne as a subprefecture for the Arrondissement of Château-Gontier.
+On 1 January 2019, the commune of Château-Gontier was merged into the new commune of Château-Gontier-sur-Mayenne, which became the subprefecture for the Arrondissement of Château-Gontier.

 The borders of the arrondissements of Mayenne were modified in March 2016: